jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 ## Do I need to run a server?

 The short answer is **no**.
-For various (sometimes non-obvious) reasons, you should try to use other people's servers, at least at first while getting set up with Jamulus client.
+For various reasons, you should try to use other people's servers, at least at first while getting your sound set up with the Jamulus client.

-Note that you can have a "private" session on a public server by simply soling each other.
+Note that you can have a "private" session with other people on a public server by simply soling each other.
 You will then not be able to hear anyone else if they enter your server.

 ### Speed and latency

 Many people attribute problems to the server that are in fact problems with the _client_.
-Much depends on the clients' [hardware](Hardware-Setup), the networks that _they_ are on, and whether they are sticking to [Rule Number One](Client-Troubleshooting#you-all-sound-ok-but-its-difficult-to-keep-together).
+Much depends on the clients' hard/software setup, the networks that _they_ are on, and whether they are sticking to [Rule Number One](Client-Troubleshooting#you-all-sound-ok-but-its-difficult-to-keep-together).

 **_The capability of the server itself (and the network it's on) is NOT the main determinant of the quality of a Jamulus session!_**